mishin/miyagawa.github.com/_posts/tumblr/2011-11-29-google-maps-indoors.md

 title: Google Maps indoors
 tags:
 ---
-[Google LatLong: A new frontier for Google Maps: mapping the indoors](http ://google-latlong.blogspot.com/2011/11/new-frontier-for-google-maps- mapping.html)
+[Google LatLong: A new frontier for Google Maps: mapping the indoors](http://google-latlong.blogspot.com/2011/11/new-frontier-for-google-maps- mapping.html)

 > And now, Google Maps for Android enables you to figure out where you are and